glueckkanja-pki/GKMSCAWrapper/README.md

 # GKMSCAWrapper
 .NET wrapper library around ICertAdmin to manage Microsoft Certificate Services (Beta)

+## Examples

+The tool [GK MS CA Cleaner](https://github.com/glueckkanja-pki/MSCACleaner) is an example of how to use the library.

 ## Support

 Please open an issue if you have problems using the library GKMSCAWrapper or think you have found a bug.
 Professional support, including general PKI consulting, is available from [Glück & Kanja](https://www.glueckkanja.com/).